spyroscvrs/RobotAnticipationOfHumanActions/README.md

 ### TESTING

-The application is ready to run. <br/>
+The application is ready to be simulated using Gazebo simulator. <br/>
 **On Ubuntu Machine side:** <br/>
 Make sure for every terminal/shell you are directed to the catkin enviroment. <br/>
 Example: <br/>